-One such was Exercised in the second information reduced by USI) who has a stone in her left ureter and who returned my calls this morning to advise that she was in pain, which I expected her to be.
+One such was personal Information reducted by USI (a) who has a stone in her left ureter and who returned my calls this morning to advise that she was in pain, which I expected her to be.

 I had returned her triaged referral to have an Urgent Appointment at a New Clinic, whenever that would have happened.